Fellowship Training Program

 • Housing Stipend: included in total compensation package of $96,207 between salary and housing stipend for fellows in 2023-2024

-• Maternity/Paternity Leave: four weeks of leave since July 2021, increased from three weeks.
+• Maternity/Paternity Leave: eight weeks of leave, increased from four weeks.

 • Childcare: On campus childcare is available at multiple sites across UCSF.
 Fellows and other trainees receive the highest priority for childcare openings.
 The largest childcare center in San Francisco (272 children) is located on the UCSF Mission Bay campus.